How to expand PS5 storage

 How much does it cost to buy an internal SSD for PS5?

-Assuming that the WD Black SN850 will be the first available internal SSD storage expansion option for PS5, we can get a gauge on how much it will cost.
-The SN850 comes in three sizes: 500GB, 1TB and 2TB.
-You can expect to pay $225, $419 and $839 respectively.
+Assuming that the WD Black SN850 is compatible as an internal SSD storage expansion option for PS5, we can get a gauge on how much it will cost.
+The SN850 comes in 3 sizes: 500GB, 1TB and 2TB.
+You can expect to pay $225, $419 and $839 respectively in Australia.

-Using a portable SSD drive for PS5 storage
+Pros and cons of using a portable SSD for PS5 storage

 How much does it cost to buy a portable SSD?